nivedithaHN/Machine-Learning-Projects/README.md

             Data exploration and preprocessing.
             Implementation of performance metrics.
             Calculating Naive predictor performance.
-            Creating training and predicting pipeline.
+            Creating a training and predicting pipeline.
             Selecting supervised learning model that best fits the given dataset.
             Model tuning to improve the performance.
             Final model evaluation.